sddbrown/sfndnspoc/README.md

 # sfndnspoc
 Skillet to automate the deployment of a DNS based SafeNetworking POC in TAP Mode

 1.)
-Configure Syslog Profile for SafeNetworking Server 2.)
+Configure Syslog Profile for SafeNetworking Server\n 2.)
 Configure Interafce for TAP Mode - Make Sure this is connected to your customers SPAN port and they are mirroring DNS traffic
 3.)
 Configure TAP Zone
 4.)
 Configure Spyware Profile with DNS Alerting - You must have a DNS Security Subscription for this to work.